 Much of the structure of its time as a medieval port has remained, and you feel transported to another era just by walking the streets and doing a bit of exploring.
 I recommend making the climb to the top of the wall where sentries used to guard the treasures taken from the Holy Land — which were hidden inside.

-Swim in crystal-clear, refreshing waters (19 °C/66 °F), while enjoying numerous health benefits.
+Swim in crystal-clear, refreshing waters (25°C/77 °F), while enjoying numerous health benefits.
 If you plan to visit, try to avoid Sundays (unless you like crowds), as that’s when many locals spend a full day here and it can get pretty busy.

-Visiting Lindos was my favorite part of spending time in Rhodes.
+Visiting Lindos was my favorite part of my visit to Rhodes.
 If you want to feel as though you’ve stepped into a time machine, Lindos is the perfect way to see what life on Rhodes was like for hundreds of years.

 As one of the few examples of Gothic architecture in Greece, you can spend hours wandering the halls of this palace.
-Originally built as a hospital and hotel for pilgrims, it was then transformed to a palace once the crusaders retreated after the Holy Wars.
+Originally built as a hospital and hotel for pilgrims, it was then transformed into a palace once the Crusaders retreated after the Holy Wars.

 You’ll find artifacts from almost everywhere in the region, and it seems to go on and on.
 This is also the spot where the original Colossus of Rhodes was supposed to have stood.
-Entrance is €12.
-Click here to find the location on the map.
+The entrance fee is €12.
+Click here to find the location on the map and get your skip-the-line and audio guide ticket here.

 The village of Lindos isn’t the only thing to see in the area.
 The Acropolis has some of the most amazing views of the island, while also offering a dose of history.